-In 2022, OCECD continued to build upon its efforts to ensure that all Ohio children with disabilities receive a free and appropriate public education by providing critical information, professional development, training and advocacy by:
+In 2023, OCECD continued to build upon its efforts to ensure that all Ohio children with disabilities receive a free and appropriate public education by providing critical information, professional development, training, and advocacy by:

-- Providing services to 464,608 parents, professionals, and others - Attending 643 IEP/IFSP/Section 504 meetings - Attending 53 Facilitated IEP meetings - Attending 1,236 meetings with parents and 6,133 meetings with professionals - Attending 14 Mediation meetings, 10 Manifestation Determinations, 65 Resolutions, and 13 Suspension/Expulsion meetings on behalf of families of children with disabilities.
+- Providing services to 452,486 parents, professionals, and others - Attending 796 IEP/IFSP/Section 504 meetings - Attending 72 Facilitated IEP meetings - Attending 1,261 meetings with parents and 6,649 meetings with professionals - Attending 18 Mediation meetings, 23 Manifestation Determinations, 55 Resolutions, and 20 Suspension/Expulsion meetings on behalf of families of children with disabilities.

 In the coming year and beyond, OCECD will continue to work hard to ensure that all Ohio children with special needs receive a free and appropriate public education in an environment that enables them to reach their highest potential.
-Due to COVID-19, we have and will continue to innovate, adjust, and institute new ways to connect and provide services to the parents, families, young children, and students they serve.
+Since COVID-19, we have and will continue to innovate, adjust, and institute new ways to connect and provide services to the parents, families, young children, and students they serve.
 A particular emphasis will be placed on students making successful transitions into their community through employment or postsecondary education and training.